 After graduating from Princeton, I obtained my master's degree in business administration while working full-time and raising my two-year-old son.
 I was able to balance that demanding schedule because of the perseverance I learned as an elite athlete.
 In the workplace I took on challenges I never would have considered without the self-confidence that came from my Olympic journey.
 I thrived working with dependable teams and supervisors who set high expectations for themselves.
 I led by example and my confidence in doing my best influenced those around me.
-Having

-"Olympian" on my resume opened a lot of doors and helped me secure multiple interviews.
+Having "Olympian" on my resume opened a lot of doors and helped me secure multiple interviews.

-I became the first female truck driver for Coke or Pepsi and was subjected to abundant sexism but still proved my competence.
+I became the first female truck driver at a large beverage company and was subjected to abundant sexism but still proved my competence.
 After that grueling experience, I moved into sales and management positions within the company.
 Because I gained respect as a driver, I led a successful campaign to permit other females to move directly into sales and management positions rather than requiring them to serve as drivers first.

 Throughout my career, I also held many senior level management positions.
 I was elected to numerous volunteer leadership roles in sports organizations due to my status as a former athlete.
 I served as the Vice President of the U.S. Olympians and Paralympians Association from 2012-2021.
 Additionally, I served as an officer with USRowing for 18 years, an officer with the U.S. Olympic Committee for 16 years, and as Vice President of the Athlete's Advisory Council for four years.

-I have also held paid executive positions in non-profit finance and administration, serving as the Manager of Business and Operations of an elementary school, Vice President of Finance and Operations at Center for Financial Services Innovation, and Associate Director of Finance and Operations at the University of Chicago, Medicine and Biological Sciences Development Division.
+I have also held paid executive positions in nonprofit finance and administration, serving as the Manager of Business Operations of and an elementary school, Vice President of Finance and Operations at Center for Financial Services Innovation, and Associate Director of Finance and Operations at the University of Chicago, Medicine and Biological Sciences Development Division.
 I was prepared for these high-level roles because of the qualities I acquired as a student athlete, as well as the advocacy skills I developed when pushing for Title IX protections at Princeton.
-I have also hired numerous individuals over the years and have observed that athletes always rise to the top in the interview process.
+Ultimately, I believe in the profound importance of sport and want to ensure that the values it represents survive.